manishkrai/fis-evangelist/README.md

 	2. Open Feign

-Service names are being resolved using Service Registry for Feign call.
+Service names are being resolved using Service Registry for Feign calls.

+Added JUNIT Test cases for service and controller layers for following projects -

+  Book Microservice
+  Subscription Microservice